aarno97/HW1.1.Arnold/README.md

 **Design and implement interactive features**

-Please see the program itself at this link for [Macs](https://github.com/apape97/HW1.1.Arnold/blob/master/HCI_Homework1_AaronA.app.zip) and [PCs].
+Please see the program itself at this link for [Macs](https://github.com/apape97/HW1.1.Arnold/blob/master/HCI_Homework1_AaronA.app.zip) and [PCs](https://github.com/apape97/HW1.1.Arnold/blob/master/HCI_Homework1_AaronA.exe).

 The main interactive feature is the ability to hold up a keycard (by clicking the circle for this example) and the elevator will go to your floor.